CSF303/LAB5_MULTITHREADING_23-24_TAKEHOME/README.md

   to the sender.

 #### **`GRPS:<user1>,<user2>,...,<usern>:<groupname>\n` (0.5 + 0.5 marks)**
+- This command indicates that a client want to create a user-group with name `<groupname>`.
+This group will have the indicated users

 - The server will create a group consisting of `<user1>`, `<user2>,...,<usern>` with group identified by `<groupname>`. **(0.5 marks)**